 It’s significant that the Abbey only became known as Westminster during his reign.
 Minsters were monastic communities and this one was in the west – hence, Westminster.
 Both the official tour book and the website point out this fact.

-After his death, he was declared a saint by the Pope.
+After his death, the Pope declared him a saint.
 This canonization led to the Abbey becoming a place of pilgrimage and increased its popularity amongst worshippers.

 St John The Baptist Chapel

 Directly opposite Edward the Confessor’s shrine is St John the Baptist Chapel.
-Inside you’ll find the tallest memorial in the Abbey.
-It is dedicated to Henry Carey, Lord Hunsdown (1525-96), Queen Elizabeth I’s Lord Chamberlain.
+Inside you’ll find the tallest memorial in the Abbey, which is dedicated to Henry Carey, Lord Hunsdown (1525-96), Queen Elizabeth I’s Lord Chamberlain.

 Another of the lavish-looking tombs that dominate this section is that of Henry III (1207-72).
 The official tour book provides lots of information about his contribution to the Abbey’s design.
 His architects are responsible for the look of the Abbey as it is today.
 He had it rebuilt in the Gothic style that was fashionable in French cathedrals.
 You’ll notice decorative mosaic pieces missing from his tomb.
 An information board beside the shrine informs us this is because of pilgrims stealing them.